Grammar & Formatting

 Active and Passive Voice

-Use active voice whenever you can.
+Use active voice.
 However, you can use passive voice in the following situations:

-For more information, see the Active and Passive Voice section in Microsoft Style Guide.
+For more information, see Active and Passive Voice in the Microsoft Style Guide.

 Divide your document into as many sections as you want.